AI Assisted Design System

 One file.
 Both outputs.
 Always in sync.

-MCP reads Figma live — drift detected instantly
+MCP reads Figma live, so drift is caught instantly

 "The time savings weren't the point.
 The point was eliminating the category of work entirely."